mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 ```

-The engine is using *terminalStateEval* to realize if the game has ended, it is not
+The engine is using *terminalStateEval*, not *evaluate*, to realize if the game has ended.
+Therefore the
-going to automatically assume that an evaluation of positive of negative infinity necessarily translates to a terminal
+library will not automatically assume that a call to *evaluate* that returns positive of negative infinity necessarily translates to a terminal
 state.

-This means that you are free to use positive or negative infinities
+This means that you are free to use positive or negative infinities as valid return values of *evaluate*
 to simply denote hugely favourable or hugely unfavourable
 non-terminal states during the course of the game.
+In other words, as long as *terminalStateEval* returns *null*, then
+the state is understood to be non-terminal, regardless of the return value of *evaluate*.

-You are also not required to use negative values for game states that are unfavourable
+Also, you are not required to use negative values for game states that are unfavourable
 to the moving player.
 Simply returning a low value in such a case is enough.
 In short, you have total freedom in deciding
 what's the numerical range of your *evaluate* function.
 Much like you have total liberty in deciding what's the range
 of your *terminalStateEval* function.
-This being said, I think a good practice would be to ensure
+This being said, I think a reasonable approach would be that
-that *evaluate* always returns values in an interval that lies strictly within the interval defined by the lowest possible
+*evaluate* always returns values in an interval that lies strictly within the interval defined by the lowest possible
 and the highest possible value that *terminalStateEval* may return.

 By having the contract that *evaluate* and *terminalStateEval* always evaluate from